 “Government” higher education, as practiced in Pennsylvania under its current version of Act 188, locks in an organizational structure that places no limit on how small the State’s share of PASSHE’s budget can become while, at the same time, preserving at 100%, the share of the governance seats controlled by the Minority (25%) stakeholder—the State—in the person of its elected and appointed officials.

 It is in that sense that “government” higher education condemns PASSHE students to a life sentence of privatization without representation, a tyranny that the majority stakeholders must come together to rise up and throw off, before they can claim their rightful place at PASSHE’s decision-making tables.

 The Role of PASCU

 PASCU’s mission is “To ensure that the statutory purpose of public higher education in Pennsylvania as specified by Act 188 of 1982: ‘High quality education at the lowest possible cost to the students,’ is indefinitely preserved and faithfully delivered.”
-To advance that mission, PASCU seeks to reform the governance of PASSHE to require a fiduciary relationship between PASSHE leaders and PASSHE students.
+To advance that mission, PASCU seeks to reform the governance of PASSHE so as to enable it achieve its statutory purpose as mandated by Act 188.